Employment-based immigration

 The L1 visa helps companies transfer employees with skills and experience to the U.S.

-There are two types of L1 visas depending on your role: L1A is for managers and executives and L1B is for those with specialized knowledge related to their work.
+L1A is for managers and executives and L1B is for employees with specialized knowledge related to their work.

-Your company abroad and the U.S. company must be related to each other to meet L1 visa requirements.
-We will explain it below in simple terms.
+Your company abroad and the US company must be related to meet L1 visa requirements.

 What is the L1 visa?